-Access to the InstaVolt network is made via contactless-enabled credit/debit card, available from the driver’s bank should they not already have one.
+Access to the InstaVolt network is made via contactless-enabled credit/debit card or through the InstaVolt app.
 Payment is taken from the account linked to the card after the charge.

 Should the user have no contactless-enabled bank card, they can call a freephone number displayed on the unit and activate/pay for the charge over the phone.

 All InstaVolt points can be found on Zap-Map by using the network filter.
 This can be used on the desktop and mobile apps, and displays only those points operated by InstaVolt.

 Charging types and speeds can be filtered too, showing only those points that are compatible with users’ cars.